anurampalli/Training-Tracker-Pro/README.md

 - Creating a scoped application in ServiceNow
 - Defining and referencing custom tables
+- Creating import sets and transform maps
+- Automap fields and mapping assist in transform maps
 - Creating email layout and template
 - Creating email notification
 - Enabling email sending in ServiceNow